How to hire a project manager for your IT needs

 - Significant experience facilitating communication among technologists and line-of-business managers

-“Project managers for IT need to being detail-oriented, super-organized, somewhat prescient — able to see around corners to anticipate issues — and they have to play nice with others,” says Jim Gibson of Gibson Consultants.
+“Project managers for IT need to be detail-oriented, super-organized, somewhat prescient — able to see around corners to anticipate issues — and they have to play nice with others,” says Jim Gibson of Gibson Consultants.

 “We look for demonstrated experience in supporting multiple clients across industries, proficiency in office productivity programs, and passion and curiosity for the work we do,” says Mason.

-How to Source IT Project Managers:
+How to source IT project managers